-If you would like to enter any of our dancing competitions, please find the application form here: Mull Highland Games entry form 2022
+If you would like to enter any of our dancing competitions, we will supply an application form in advance of the 2023 games.
+For the time being, here is the application form from 2022 for your reference: Mull Highland Games entry form 2022

 Highland Dancing, the origin of which is obscure, is distinct from Scottish Country Dancing.
 It comprises four dances, all of which were, in times past, exclusively male.
 No the majority of dancers are female.

 The oldest dance is the; GILLE CHALUIM (Sword Dance) which dates from the time of |King Malcolm Canmore (1058 – 1093).
 Defeating an adversary in battle, he is said to have laid his sword over that of his defeated opponent in the sign of the cross and executed a dance of victory over them.
 The feet must be placed close to the swords, but must never touch them.

 The HIGHLAND FLING is said to have been inspired by the antics of a Red Deer Stag prancing on a Scottish hillside.
 The arms and fingers being held like antlers it is danced on the same spot throughout.